PaBox/VCI-100-Mapping-for-MIXXX/README.md

  - Add last effect button for changing selected effect on EffectUnit
  - Make use of multicolors? (may be impossible without firmware update)
  - Cleanup

+# Developing
+- The schem.drawio is showing what functions respond to which buttons
+- the jsonconfig.json is responsible for correct linting etc.